Shaddai

 The Blood of the Lamb

 God commanded that on Nisan 10 (Shabbat HaGadol) each head of the household should set aside a young male lamb which should be examined for blemishes which might disqualify it as an offering.
-Interestingly, this period of time allowed time for each family to become personally attached to their lamb, so that it would no longer simply be "a lamb" (Ex.
-12:3) but rather their lamb" (Ex.
+Interestingly, this period of time allowed time for each family to become personally attached to their lamb, so that it would no longer simply be "a lamb" (Exod.
+12:3) but rather their lamb" (Exod.
 12:5).
-On the afternoon of the Nisan 14 the lambs were to be publicly sacrificed by the "whole assembly" (Ex.
+On the afternoon of the Nisan 14 the lambs were to be publicly sacrificed by the "whole assembly" (Exod.
 12:6).
-And even though the entire nation was responsible for the death of the lambs, each family was to apply the blood of their personal lamb upon the doorpost as a sign of their faith in the Lord's deliverance (Ex.
+And even though the entire nation was responsible for the death of the lambs, each family was to apply the blood of their personal lamb upon the doorpost as a sign of their faith in the Lord's deliverance (Exod.
 12:7).

 The name Pesach (translated Passover) derives from the Hebrew word pasach (passed over) and refers to the sparing of the households of the faithful on account of the sacrificial blood of the lamb: